Ayush-2001-Dhanraj/Object-Detection/Poker Hand Detector/readme.md

 ```sh
 python poker_detector.py
 ```
-(Replace your_script_name.py with the actual name of your main Python script.)

 The application will open a window displaying the webcam feed with detected cards and the identified poker hand.

 You can also adapt the capture variable in the script to process a video file instead of a live webcam feed.